19. Women and World War II

 Women had long been laboring outside the home in “gendered” jobs.
 As war production increased and men volunteered or were drafted into the military, factories needed women workers to shift industries and fill positions making tanks, jeeps, planes, and munitions.
 The symbol of “Rosie the Riveter” came to represent the woman who left the domestic sphere to support the war effort.
 Rosie was even the subject of a popular song in 1942.

-Or let’s check out Secretary of Labor Frances Perkins, the first woman ever to hold a cabinet position.
-Perkins was instrumental in encouraging major manufacturers to hire women in defense industries.
+Secretary of Labor Frances Perkins, the first woman ever to hold a cabinet position, was instrumental in encouraging major manufacturers to hire women in defense industries.
 She importantly expressed the hope that the advances made by women in the workforce would continue after the war.

-Or let’s check out Secretary of Labor Frances Perkins, the first woman ever to hold a cabinet position.
-Perkins was instrumental in encouraging major manufacturers to hire women in defense industries.
+Secretary of Labor Frances Perkins, the first woman ever to hold a cabinet position, was instrumental in encouraging major manufacturers to hire women in defense industries.
 She importantly expressed the hope that the advances made by women in the workforce would continue after the war.

-Now for some truly terrible history.
-After Pearl Harbor, more than 110,000 people of Japanese descent were removed from their homes and forced to live in internment camps in remote areas of the United States.
+After the Pearl Harbor attack, more than 110,000 people of Japanese descent were removed from their homes and forced to live in internment camps in remote areas of the United States.
 Executive Order 9066 was a response to fears on the west coast that Japanese Americans, even those who were born in the United States, maintained a primary allegiance to Japan.
-Very dark time for Japanese Americans and immigrants.
+These families were given very little time to settle their affairs or pack before their confinement began.
+Many were sent to initial staging locations–like fairgrounds or horse racing tracks–where they were sometimes forced to stay for weeks before being sent to their assigned internment camp.
 In the camps, women got to work.
 They served as teachers, nurses, and organizers who did everything in their power to establish supportive communities.
 Their roles were domestic and maternal, but they were essential to the survival of the deportees.

 Sadly, most Americans were essentially blind to the hypocrisy of fighting for democracy while fellow Americans were in camps.
 They went on with war life.
 Besides joining the job force, American women learned new skills and assumed typically “male” roles in society.
 They learned to drive, manage household finances, did home repairs, and in New Orleans even became street car “conductresses.”
 Women wrote letters to men serving overseas to provide glimpses of home.
 They grew victory gardens to feed their families, as basic necessities such as gasoline, coffee, sugar, butter, rubber, and canned milk were rationed.
 Women even gave up wearing silk stockings because that valuable fabric was used to manufacture parachutes.
 The slogan “Use it up-Wear it out-Make it do-or Do without” inspired creative solutions to the challenge of wartime shortages.